awsdocs/aws-elemental-mediapackage-user-guide/doc_source/gs-create-cfig.md

 A packaging configuration specifies how the output manifest is configured, such as stream selection limitations and ordering\.

-AWS Elemental MediaPackage does not require that you supply any customer data\.
+MediaPackage does not require that you supply any customer data\.
 There are no fields in packaging configurations where there is an expectation that you will provide customer data\.

 **To create a packaging configuration**